blwhit/BadSuccessor-dMSA-Scanner/README.md

 - Affects Windows Server 2025 environments only
 - Currently has no available patch
 - Enables takeover and credential theft of ANY AD user account (e.g. Domain Admins)
-- Requires privilege to create/modify dMSA object
+- Attack requires privilege to create/modify dMSA object

 ### BadSuccessor TLDR:
 1. Attacker creates/modifies a dMSA account